spinetrak/rPI-PiTFT/README.md

 What does it do?
 - displays various JavaFX linecharts in a tab panel for various data series
   - ~~S.USV backup battery status in a JavaFX linechart~~
-  - RPi3 cpu / disk / temperature
+  - RPi3 cpu / disk / memory / temperature
   - GPS location (latitude, longitude, altitude)
 - creates GPX file from current NMEA log